Lenart12/TeslaBle2Mqtt/README.md

 > [!WARNING]
 > Until [wimaha/TeslaBleHttpProxy#95](https://github.com/wimaha/TeslaBleHttpProxy/pull/95) gets merged, it is expected to
 > use my fork of TeslaBleHttpProxy, which you can get [here](https://github.com/Lenart12/TeslaBleHttpProxy) and then build it
 > manually as I can't create releases.
+See [Installation](#option-2-docker-compose) for more information.

 ## Installation